-As kefir was typically the drink for adults (at least for the diet-conscious Soviet women) – Ryazhenka, famous also as the baked milk, was exclusively for the children.
-Ryazhenka is the other and the traditional Russian (some say Ukrainian) fermented dairy product.
-Ryazhenka, when mixed with one spoon of sugar, used to be the treat for a Soviet child.
-Sometimes Ryazhenka is translated to be baked milk because you need to bake the milk in the low heat oven for preparing it.
+As kefir was typically the drink for adults (at least for the diet-conscious Soviet women), Ryazhenka, also known as the baked milk, was exclusively for the children.
+Ryazhenka is the other and traditional Russian (some say Ukrainian) fermented dairy product.
+Ryazhenka, when mixed with one spoon of sugar, used to be a treat for a Soviet child.
+Sometimes Ryazhenka is translated to be baked milk because you need to bake the milk in the low heat oven to prepare it.

-Dairy products have always been one of the significant highlights of Russian cuisine, and there is quite a good list of products that are not easily found in the U.S. but are pretty standard here.
+Dairy products have always been one of the significant highlights of Russian cuisine, and there is quite a good list of products that are not easily found in the U.S. but are standard here.
 Two of them are the kefir and the Ryazhenka.

-Kefir resembles a cross between the milk and the yogurt, with a slightly chunky texture, and bears a sharp bite.
-It is prepared by using a bacteria culture for fermenting milk, and historically, people made this at home only.
-However, now a day most Russians buy packaged kefir from the grocery store.
-Ryazhenka is similar to taste like the kefir but is milder.
-It is not as sharp but a bit sharper than plain yogurt, and it possesses a uniquely smooth texture.
+Kefir resembles a cross between milk and yogurt, with a slightly chunky texture, and bears a sharp bite.
+It is prepared using a bacteria culture for fermenting milk, and historically, people made this at home only.
+However, now a day, most Russians buy packaged kefir from the grocery store.
+Ryazhanka is similar to kefir but is milder.
+It is not as sharp but a bit sharper than plain yogurt and possesses a uniquely smooth texture.
 Kefir is thus pure white, while the Ryazhenka bears a brown tint.
-The reason behind it is because Ryazhenka is typically baked in fermented milk.
-It was made historically by baking fermented milk in any oven or with low heat on a stove for long hours, but then again, the Russians today purchase it from a grocery store.
+The reason behind it is that Ryazhenka is typically baked in fermented milk.
+It was made historically by baking fermented milk in any oven or with low heat on a stove for long hours, but the Russians today purchase it from a grocery store.